In the Irish language the word for faery is "sidhe" (pronounced shee). It is

 leave the astral plane.
 Do not contact these faeries.

-& the last of his race.
+very ugly & the last of his race.
 He lives underground

 deep in the woodlands.
 It is believed he is friendly, but

 many are scared off by his appearance.
-He may be able to assist with
+He may be able

-are short and covered in mud.
+They are short and covered in mud.
 These faeries are

-friendly to humans and bark like a dog to warn of impending danger.
+friendly to humans and bark like a dog to warn of

-has seen one of these faeries, but they are known
+one has seen one of these faeries, but they are known

 to seek vengeance against humans who cheat others.
-They are

 Bwaganod are water faeries found in Wales.
 They are

 house faeries always appear as males with large red

 hats and loincloths.
 They are very mischievous house

 faeries and are not very helpful.
-It is best to leave them alone.
+It is best to leave them

-long pointy nose and purple eyes.
+a long pointy nose and purple eyes.
 He is a goblin that

 loves the warmth of a hearth fire and once he has

 entered a home, it is almost impossible to get rid of

 Cailleac Bhuer is a water faery found in Scotland.
 Also

 walks around at night with a walking stick & a carrion

 crow that sits on her left shoulder.
 Associated with the

 Crone Goddess, she is believed to dwell in a land that is

 always winter and her power is greatest from Samhain

 Cait Sith is a large black faery cat with green eyes that